wing5wong/artisan-whs-static/source/_events/2022-07-07_victoria-university-open-day.md

 Year 12s are welcome as well.

-Thank you to those who signed up for this event (26 August).
-Permission slips have been e-mailed and hardcopy version is in form class registers.
-If you forgot to sign up and wish to attend, a blank permission slip will be available from the Student Centre.
-BREAKING NEWS: School of Tourism, NZ Inst. of Sport and YOOBEE Creative all share a campus, so see Mr. Keene at form time today (15 August) if you wish to visit one of these.
+Reporting time is 5:45am at the bus bay - please be prompt.
+Reminder notices are in form class registers.
+Any questions, see Mr. Keene at form time, LB1 office.

 *Mr Keene
 Careers Advisor*